logicomacorp/pulsejet/README.md

 pulsejet lifts a lot of ideas from [Opus](https://opus-codec.org/), and more specifically, its [CELT](https://en.wikipedia.org/wiki/CELT) layer, which is used for coding musical signals.
 [This blog post](https://yupferris.github.io/blog/2021/06/07/pulsejet-sample-compression-codec-for-64k.html) outlines much of the current codec design, as well as provides some background behind why certain decisions were made.

 Relatively speaking, pulsejet is in its early days, and is admittedly pretty crude, especially the encoder.
-Surprisingly, though, it already appears to be quite good, as well as work around a lot of other issues with using existing codecs, hence the standalone public release.
+Surprisingly, though, it already appears to be quite good, as well as works around a lot of other issues with using existing codecs, hence the standalone public release.
 Expect further development/versions of this library, as well as integration in [WaveSabre](https://github.com/logicomacorp/WaveSabre).

 ## comparisons